 - You also have the option of dropping the lowest score at this point.

 - Select "Yes" to Calculate as Running Total which exempts gradable columns with no score.
-Select "No" to include ALL gradable columns?forcing 0's for no scores.
+Select "No" to include ALL gradable columns--forcing 0's for no scores.
+If you select "Yes", you must manually enter zeros for any missed assessments.

 - Press Submit to save your settings.